The Personal Statement: The Holy Grail of College Admissions

 The college application essays or personal statements are the most important part of the college admissions process.

-Remember the admissions officers never visit nor see you.
-All they get is the electronic pdf or 12 page printout that is your college application.
-Sure, you might argue there is the interview – but that accounts for a small portion of the admissions process and is typically done by alumni of the school – not the admissions officers themselves.
+Remember the admissions officers never get to see you and they don’t know you on a personal level.
+All they get is the electronic submission or 12 page pdf that represents your college applications that you fill out through the Common App.
+Sure, you might argue there is the interview – but that accounts for a small percentage of the admissions process and is typically done by alumni of the school, not the admissions officers themselves.
+The challenge becomes demonstrating your personal qualities, intellectual curiosity, and values that shaped your perspectives on paper.

 So why do these amazing, well-qualified people still get rejected every year?
-Because they didn’t know how to write their personal statement.
+Because they didn’t know how to write their personal statements.

 Unidentified person typing on a laptop.

-Whether you get accepted or not really depends on how you present yourself in the application.
-All the blood, sweat, and tears that you put into your extracurricular and leadership activities are meaningless if you don’t know how to capture how your experiences shaped you in the personal statement, or the college application, in a meaningful manner.
+Whether you get accepted or not really depends on how you present yourself in the college applications.
+All the blood, sweat, and tears that you put into your extracurricular and leadership activities are meaningless if you don’t know how to capture how your experiences shaped you through the personal statements, or the college application essays, in a meaningful manner.

 Too many applicants underestimate the importance of the essays and don’t put enough time to get them to a level of quality that would give them a chance at getting in.
-While the personal statement in no ways guarantees you that acceptance letter, it is an important factor in the puzzle that is college admissions, especially if your raw academic and extracurricular profile is on the weaker side.
+While the personal statements alone may not guarantee you that acceptance letter, it is perhaps the most important and overlooked factor in the puzzle that is college admissions.
+We’ve always argued that a strong application could get a weaker student in, and a weak application could also keep a strong student out.
+And that means writing amazing essays with a powerful extracurricular profile that would make admissions officers have no choice but to accept you.

-Every year, we have students who have both strong profile and also a compelling personal statement to captivate the admissions officers.
-To us, it’s a no-brainer, and precisely why 75% of our students on average are admitted to an Ivy League school.
+Every year, we have students who have both a strong academic and extracurricular profile and also compelling personal statements that captivate the admissions officers.
+To us it’s a no-brainer why these students are accepted to the most selective colleges in the country, and precisely why 75% of our students on average are admitted to an Ivy League school.

 Getting into an Ivy League college depends on how well you craft together that college application and demonstrate those personal qualities, leadership, and contribution to your community through the personal statement.
-Keep in mind that in addition to the 650 main essay, there are many 250–300 word short answer essays as well as longer 650 word supplemental essays for each school.
+Keep in mind that in addition to the 650 word main Common App essay, there are many other 250–300 word short answer essays as well as longer 650 word supplemental essays for each school.

 Given how competitive it is, the essays will be your opportunity to demonstrate your voice and reflect your passions.
 Ensuring that those essays form a powerful picture that represents the applicants personal qualities is the holy grail of college admissions.

-We’ve seen students with perfect 1600 (or 2400) SAT scores and 4.0 GPA’s get turned down by the the Ivies.
-We’ve also helped and worked with lower achieving students with 1800 (out of 2400) SAT scores and 3.3 GPA get accepted into an Ivy League.
+We’ve seen students with perfect 1600 SAT scores and 4.0 GPA’s get turned down by the the Ivies.
+We’ve also helped and worked with lower achieving students with weaker SAT scores and lower GPA’s get accepted into an Ivy League.

-In fact, we’ve always said the weakest student we’ve ever helped get into an Ivy League had a 3.3 unweighted GPA and 1180 on the SAT’s.
-Yes, you heard us right – and he was Asian American too – no hooks, no legacies, no NCAA athlete, nor URM.
+In fact, we’ve always said the weakest student we’ve ever helped get into an Ivy League had a 3.3 unweighted GPA and 1230 on the SAT’s.
+Yes, you heard that right – and he was Asian American too – no hooks, no legacies, not an NCAA athlete, nor URM.

 A woman is writing on her notebook and looking at her watch.